tonysy/tonysy.github.io/_pages/about.md

 </div>

-I obtained Ph.D. in Computer Science at the University of Chinese Academy of Science(UCAS), in the joint program at [PLUS Lab](http://plus.sist.shanghaitech.edu.cn/), [ShanghaiTech University](https://www.shanghaitech.edu.cn/), supervised by [Prof. Xuming He](https://xmhe.bitbucket.io/) in 2022.
-I got my B.Sc. degree in 2017 from [Beihang University](https://www.buaa.edu.cn/), under the supervision of [Prof. Mai Xu](https://shi.buaa.edu.cn/MaiXu/zh_CN/index.htm).
-I also worked as the research intern in TuSimple, Tencent Youtu Lab, and Megvii Research.
+I obtained Ph.D. in Computer Science at the University of Chinese Academy of Science(UCAS), in the joint program at [PLUS Lab](http://plus.sist.shanghaitech.edu.cn/), [ShanghaiTech University](https://www.shanghaitech.edu.cn/) in 2022.
+I got my B.Sc. degree in 2017 from [Beihang University](https://www.buaa.edu.cn/).

 Open positions include **full-time researchers/engineers and interns**, feel free to contact me through the email.
 <!-- If you are interested in joining OpenMMLab, please feel free to contact him through the email. -->